|1 Crore+ students have signed up on EduRev. Have you? Download the App|

 Q.1.
 Who was Valli?

 Ans.
-Valli was eight years old village girl.
+Valli was an eight-year-old village girl.

 Q.2.
 What was Valli’s favourite pastime?